Use the Microsoft Azure Import/Export service to transfer data to Azure Storage

 After the import job completes, what will my data look like in the storage account?
 Will my directory hierarchy be preserved?

-If the drive has files that already exist in my storage account, will the service overwrite existing blobs in my storage account?
+If the drive has files that already exist in my storage account, will the service overwrite existing blobs or files in my storage account?

 Is the WAImportExport tool compatible with 32-bit operating systems?
 No. The WAImportExport tool is only compatible with 64-bit Windows operating systems.
 Please refer to the Operating Systems section in the pre-requisites for a complete list of supported OS versions.